-- Federal Subsidized loan is a student loan that is federally funded, need-based and carries a low, fixed interest rate.
+- Federal Direct Subsidized Loan is a student loan that is federally funded, need-based and carries a low, fixed interest rate.

-- Federal Unsubsidized loan is not need-based.
+- Federal Direct Unsubsidized Loan is not need-based.
 It offers a low interest rate and minimal fees.
 Interest accrues with disbursement.

 - WMU Grant has limited funding and is provided by WMU to students with need.
 Eligibility is based in part on your expected family contribution.

-WMU breaks the school year into four terms.
+WMU breaks the school year into two semesters (fall and spring) and two sessions (summer I and summer II).
 Financial aid is based on your estimated full-time enrollment.
 Most students enroll for fall and spring semesters.
-You may also enroll for classes during summer I and summer II.
-Both of these terms require an additional financial aid application.
-Your award letter shows your aid by semester.
+You may also enroll for classes during summer I and summer II .
+Both of these sessions require an additional financial aid application.
+Your award letter shows your aid by semester/session.